Jacob Scheidel

 Gender: Male

-Jacob and Lucy were married in December 29, 1859 in the City of Fond du Lac, Fond du Lac Co., WI.
+Jacques "Jacob" Scheidel and Justina Emma "Lucy" Luhn were married in December 29, 1859, in Fond du Lac, Fond du Lac Co., WI.

-The 1860 U. S. Census taken on July 23, 1860 shows Jacob Shidle (age 25) born in France is a Laborer living in Byron Twp., Fond du Lac Co., WI.
-Living with him is Lucy Shidle (age 22) born in Saxony.
+The 1860 U. S. Census taken on July 23, 1860, shows Jacob Shidle (age 25) born in France, is a Laborer, and is living in Byron Twp., Fond du Lac Co., WI.
+Living with is Lucy Shidle (age 22) born in Saxony.

 Jacob enlisted with Company F, 21st Infantry Regiment, Wisconsin Volunteers on August 14, 1862.
 He was wounded on two fingers of his left hand on May 14, 1864 and was mustered out of service on May 5, 1865.
 He received a pension after his discharge.
 His occupation was a Farmer.